 In the Federal Reserve’s Ninth District,* people of color are about twice as likely as white people to live in a census tract where certain bank activities are eligible for consideration under the Community Reinvestment Act (CRA).
 As a result, people of color make up a larger share of the population in CRA-eligible tracts than in the district on the whole.
 Of the Ninth District’s 9 million residents, 16 percent are people of color.
-However, 27 percent of people of color reside in CRA-eligible tracts, which include low-income, moderate-income, underserved, or distressed areas.
+However, 27 percent of people residing in CRA-eligible tracts are people of color.
+These areas include low-income, moderate-income, underserved, or distressed areas.

 Passed more than 40 years ago, the CRA empowers examiners at institutions like the Federal Reserve to periodically rate banks based on the CRA’s criteria.
 The ratings process encourages banks to serve the credit needs of their local communities, including low- and moderate-income (LMI) communities.
 For some banks, the ratings also incorporate an assessment of a bank’s responsiveness to community development needs—for example, of LMI people and in LMI areas and certain middle-income areas that are distressed or underserved.
 Bank examiners consider a range of activities, including affordable housing, community services, economic development, and revitalization and stabilization, when assessing a bank’s community development activities.

 Among other things, the rating criteria rely on factors relating to how well a bank meets the needs of LMI customers and census tracts in its local community, which is called an assessment area.
 For more information on how an assessment area is defined and what income levels are considered “low” and “moderate” for the purposes of the CRA, see the recent Community Dividend feature, "Defining ‘low- and moderate-income’ and ‘assessment area.’"